day8/re-frame/docs/dominoes-live.md

 </div>

 As you can see, it uses `subscribe` twice to obtain two pieces of data from `app-db`.
-If either value changes, reagent will automatically re-run this view function, computing new hiccup, which means new DOM.
+If either value changes, Reagent will automatically re-run this view function, computing new hiccup, which means new DOM.

 Using the power of `sci`, we can render just the `clock` component: